Diocese of Savannah: 1950 to present

 With the increased Catholic population in northern Georgia, Pope Pius XII on July 2, 1956, erected the Diocese of Atlanta.
 Northern Georgia went into the new diocese and southern Georgia stayed into the newly renamed Diocese of Savannah.

-Pope John XXIII appointed Auxiliary Bishop Thomas J. McDonough from the Diocese of St. Augustine as auxiliary bishop in Savannah in 1957.
+Pope John XXIII appointed Auxiliary Bishop Thomas J. McDonough of St. Augustine as auxiliary bishop in Savannah in 1957.
 O'Hara resigned as bishop of Savannah in 1959 to serve full time as a papal diplomat and John XXIII replaced him with McDonough.
 He signed the "Pentecost Statement" of the bishops of the Atlanta Province, condemning racial discrimination as contrary to Christian principles.

 On February 10, 1962, Pope John XXIII elevated the Diocese of Atlanta to the Archdiocese of Atlanta.
 The Diocese of Savannah was removed from the Archdiocese of Baltimore and designated a suffragan of the new archdiocese.

-In 1967, Pope Paul VI appoint McDonough as archbishop of the Archdiocese of Louisville and named Reverend Gerard Frey from the Archdiocese of New Orleans as his successor in Savannah.
+In 1967, Pope Paul VI appoint McDonough as archbishop of the Archdiocese of Louisville and named Monsignor Gerard Frey from the Archdiocese of New Orleans as his successor in Savannah.
 During his tenure, Frey launched the Social Apostolate, a social service agency designed "to put people in the pews in touch with the poor."
 He also encouraged every church in the diocese to establish a parish council.
 After appointing Frey as bishop of the Diocese of Lafayette in Louisiana in 1972, Paul VI named Reverend Raymond W. Lessard from the Diocese of Fargo to replace him in Savannah.
 Lessard once served as liaison between Catholic bishops and married Episcopalian clergy seeking Catholic ordination.
 He once described racism as "the paramount social problem affecting our area".

-Pope John Paul II appointed J. Kevin Boland as bishop of Savannah in 1995.
+Pope John Paul II appointed Reverend J. Kevin Boland as bishop of Savannah in 1995.
 After serving in the diocese for 15 years, Boland retired in 2010.
 To replace him, Pope Benedict XVI named Reverend Gregory Hartmayer of the Conventual Franciscans to be the new bishop of Savannah.
-In 2020, Pope Francis appointed Hartmayer as archbishop of the Archdiocese of Atlanta.
-Francis appointed Stephen D. Parkes from the Diocese of Orlando as bishop of Savannah.
-Parkes is the current serving bishop.
-In 2022, Parkes announced that, on direction from the Vatican, the diocese would end the use of the Traditional Latin Masses (from the Roman Missal of 1962) in the diocese by May of 2023.
+In 2020, Pope Francis appointed Hartmayer as archbishop of Atlanta.
+Francis appointed Reverend Stephen D. Parkes from the Diocese of Orlando as bishop of Savannah.

+Stephen Parkes is the current serving bishop.
+In May 2022, Parkes contacted the Vatican Dicastery for Divine Worship and Discipline of the Sacraments requesting permission to continue the Traditional Latin Mass in the Diocese of Savannah.
+This dispensation was granted for the period of one year, and in September 2023, the Dicastery extended this dispensation for an additional two years.

+Bishop Parkes continues to support the Sainthood cause of the Georgia Martyrs, a process begun by Bishop Raymond W. Lessard in 1984.
+On January 27, 2025, the Holy See confirmed their deaths as acts of martyrdom "in hatred of the faith", officially granting them the title of Venerable, and authorizing their beatification, one of the major steps toward sainthood.